Skip to content

 :param show: If true will use plt.show() at the end fo the plot

-:return: Plot figure
+:return: Maplotlib figure

 """